Death of an Expert Witness

-Death of an Expert Witness is the seventh novel by P. D. James in which Adam Dalgliesh is featured.
+Death of an Expert Witness is a detective novel by English writer P. D. James, the sixth of her Adam Dalgliesh series.
 It was published in 1977 in the UK by Faber and Faber, and in the US by Charles Scribner's Sons.
 Set in the Fens, it follows the investigation of the murder of a senior scientist at a police laboratory where his colleagues are too experienced to have left clues.

 Plot

 At the same time that local police are called to the murder of a girl found strangled in an East Anglian clunch field, Scotland Yard's Adam Dalgliesh has been given a higher profile case involving the death of forensic biologist Dr. Edwin Lorrimer, chief of section at the neighbouring police laboratory of Hoggatt's and the expert witness of the title.
 The laboratory is situated in a former mansion near the village of Chevisham, on the edge of the fens between Ely and Cambridge.

 It is quickly established that only people associated with the laboratory would have had the opportunity to commit the crime, but the nature of their calling means too that they are unlikely to have left clues.
-On the other hand there is plenty of motivation, since many on the laboratory staff have reason to hate their colleague.
+On the other hand, there is plenty of motivation, since many on the laboratory staff have reason to hate their colleague.
 Much of the novel is thereafter taken up with painstaking examination and questioning.

-Among the suspects is Dr Kerrison, whose children Lorrimer had recently thrown out of the waiting hall when they called to meet their father.
+Among the suspects is Dr. Rollinson, whose children Lorrimer had recently thrown out of the waiting hall when they called to meet their father.
 Divorced and involved in a tug of war for the children's custody, he is moreover having an affair with Domenica Schofield, the half-sister of the Laboratory's director, Maxim Howarth.

 Also on the staff is Angela Foley, Lorrimer's cousin.
 Their grandmother had left money only to Lorrimer and his will had named Angela as his heir.
 However, on learning of her close relationship with Stella Mawson, the crime novelist with whom she shares a home, Lorrimer had very recently cancelled the will.
 Eventually it emerges that his real motive for this act of spite was that Stella had once been his wife in an unconsummated marriage and he does not wish her to benefit indirectly from any money of his.
-Another reason for Lorrimer's embitterment was that he too had been one of Domenica’s lovers until she cast him aside for Kerrison.
+Another reason for Lorrimer's embitterment was that he too had been one of Domenica's lovers until she cast him aside for Rollinson.